-With motive of 8th March being International Women’s day, this week’s blog post is dedicated to them, the women that changed the wine industry, and those that changed the world.
+With 8th March being International Women’s Day, this week’s blog post is dedicated to the women that have changed the wine industry, and those that have changed the world.

 History of Women and Wine

-Throughout the history, women have been erroneously associated with the excesses of wine.
+Throughout history, women have been erroneously associated with excesses of wine.
 Women who drank alcohol were wrongly linked with adultery, promiscuity and indiscriminate sexuality.

 In ancient Greece, the situation was similar.
 All men could benefit from experiencing reduced inhibitions, relaxations and increased social interactions (including maintaining sexual relationships) that occurred with wine drinking.
-But, alike the Egyptians, they considered that the women that drank wine were strongly related to drunkenness and excess, and were not well-seen, and even considered barbaric (duh!).
+But, like the Egyptians, they considered that the women who drank wine were strongly related to drunkenness and excess, and were not well-seen, and even considered barbaric.

-In early Rome, this reject to women drinking wine was even more enhanced, leading to women not being permitted to serve wine, and even them being divorced or put to death if found drinking wine.
-This changed after 194 B.C. and this opposition disappeared as wine became a common part of their diet.
+In early Rome, this low regard for women who drank wine was even more enhanced, leading to women not being permitted to serve wine, and even being divorced or put to death if found drinking wine.
+This changed after 194 B.C. and the opposition disappeared as wine became a common part of their diet.

 Superstitions and “biases”

-More recent and erroneous biases and superstitions appeared with time that added to those that were already there before.
-Superstitions such as women not being allowed near fermenting wine due to the fact that people believed that if these women were menstruating the wine could turn to vinegar or referment monthly (clearly no science behind this).
+More recent and erroneous biases and superstitions appeared over time that added to those that were already there before.
+Superstitions such as women not being allowed near fermenting wine were commonplace due to the fact that people believed that if these women were menstruating, the wine could turn to vinegar or re-ferment monthly (clearly no science behind this).

 Women in the Wine Industry in the Present

-It is understandable that after all these refrains, women are still a minority in the world of wine, but during the last years, the presence of women has grown enormously.
-Women bring into the wine industry their eye for detail along all the process and they are starting to play a more important role than they have ever before.
+It is understandable that after all these restraints, women are still a minority in the world of wine, but during recent years, the presence of women has grown enormously.
+Women bring into the wine industry an eye for detail throughout the process and they are starting to play a more important role than ever before.
 Scientific research has concluded that women have, on average, a better sense of both taste and smell, and these features are highly beneficial in the wine industry.

 So, to all these women that have fought and keep on fighting, there is a place in this industry for us all!
 Let’s make a toast for all of us!